openmaptiles/www.openmaptiles.org/docs/generate/custom-vector-from-postgis.md

 description: Custom Vector Tiles from PostGIS
 ---

-You can combine OpenMapTiles with your custom vector data saved in **PostGIS** database (there is the separate article for [data stored in **Shapefile or GeoJSON**](/docs/generate/custom-vector-from-shapefile-geojson/)).
-The easiest way is to convert your data into vector tiles and then [combine it with standard OpenMapTiles source in a map style](https://openmaptiles.org/docs/raster/custom-raster/#prepare-map-style).
-The big advantage of this approach is that you don't need to generate the whole OpenMapTiles schema which is quite time-consuming.
+You can combine OpenMapTiles with your custom vector data saved in **PostGIS** database (there is a separate article for [data stored in **Shapefile or GeoJSON**](/docs/generate/custom-vector-from-shapefile-geojson/)).
+The easiest way is to convert your data into vector tiles and then [combine it with a standard OpenMapTiles source in a map style](https://openmaptiles.org/docs/raster/custom-raster/#prepare-map-style).
+The big advantage of this approach is that you don't need to generate the whole OpenMapTiles schema, which is quite time-consuming.

-This approach is a bit more complicated to set up then in the case of [data stored in Shapefile or GeoJSON](/docs/generate/custom-vector-from-shapefile-geojson/).
-On the other hand, it gives you even bigger control over tiles generation and you can use SQL syntax a lot of people is familiar with.
+This approach is a bit more complicated to set up than in the case of [data stored in Shapefile or GeoJSON](/docs/generate/custom-vector-from-shapefile-geojson/).
+On the other hand, it gives you even bigger control over tiles generation and you can use SQL syntax a lot of people are familiar with.

 ## Before importing the data into PostGIS

-First, you need to install Docker and Docker Compose and to clone OpenMapTiles repository as [described here](/docs/generate/generate-openmaptiles/) (space and memory requirements are not so high in this case).
+First, you need to install Docker and Docker Compose and clone the OpenMapTiles repository as [described here](/docs/generate/generate-openmaptiles/) (space and memory requirements are not so high in this case).

 Run the database container: